moby/moby/docs/reference/commandline/daemon.md

 Updating and reloading the cluster configurations such as `--cluster-store`, `--cluster-advertise` and `--cluster-store-opts` will take effect only if these configurations were not previously configured.
-Configuration reload will log a warning message if it detects a change in previously configured cluster configurations.
+If `--cluster-store` has been provided in flags and `cluster-advertise` not, `cluster-advertise` can be added in the configuration file without accompanied by `--cluster-store` Configuration reload will log a warning message if it detects a change in previously configured cluster configurations.